danaevenhaim/testing-app/testFile.md

-this IS A tEsT filE
+THis IS A tEsT filE

 It has some lines